OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ## Abstract

-The Open Ethics Transparency Protocol (OETP) is an application-level protocol for publishing and accessing ethical disclosures.
-The protocol is based on HTTP transfer of OETP-formatted information about the ethical &quot;postures&quot; of Automated Decision-Making (ADM) systems to allow more transparent, predictable, and safe environments for the end-users.
+The Open Ethics Transparency Protocol (OETP) is an application-level protocol for publishing and accessing ethical Disclosures of IT products and their components.
+The Protocol is based on HTTP exchange of information about the ethical &quot;postures&quot;, provided in an open and standardized format.
+The scope of the Protocol covers Disclosures for systems such as Software as a Service (SaaS) Applications, Software Applications, Software Components, Application Programming Interfaces (API), Automated Decision-Making (ADM) systems, and systems using Artificial Intelligence (AI).
+OETP aims to bring more transparent, predictable, and safe environments for the end-users.
 The OETP Disclosure Format is an extensible JSON-based format.

 ***